keptn/lifecycle-toolkit/docs/blog/posts/using-keptn-analyses-in-argo-workflows.md

 ## Conclusion

-In this article we have explored the potential of using Keptn to both perform tasks, and analyse performance metrics within Argo Workflows, and pass on the obtained results to the following steps.
+In this article we have explored the potential of using Keptn to both perform tasks and analyse performance metrics within Argo Workflows, and pass the results on to the following steps.
-Hopefully this article provided you with some inspiration of how you could make use of Keptn yourself within Argo Workflows - If yes, we would love to hear about it, and we are always happy about any feedback.
+Hopefully this article provides you with some inspiration of how you can make use of Keptn within Argo Workflows - If so, we would love to hear about it, and we always welcome any feedback.
-Also in case you have some questions or run into any kind of issues, feel free to reach out on the
+If you have questions or run into any kind of issues, feel free to reach out on the
 [#Keptn CNCF Slack channel](https://cloud-native.slack.com/archives/C017GAX90GM) or by raising issues in our